Implementation of the Climate Change Scoping Plan

 the outline for actions to reduce California’s greenhouse gas (GHG)

 emissions.
-The Scoping Plan requires ARB and several other state
+Under AB 32, ARB and several other state

-agencies to adopt regulations and other initiatives to reduce the
+agencies are required to adopt regulations and other initiatives to reduce the

 state’s GHG emissions.

-right) - shows where we are in the AB 32 implementation process.
+right) - shows where we are in the process of AB 32 implementation.

-ARB has already adopted a number of regulations outlined in the Scoping
+ARB has already adopted a number of regulations outlined in the initial Scoping

-Plan, and is continuing to fully implement Scoping Plan measures.
+Plan, and is continuing to implement Scoping Plan measures.